Saffronius/Interactive-Requirements-Engineer-for-access-control/README.md

 # Policy Requirements Engineer

-A Python-based tool that converts natural language AWS IAM policy requirements into structured policy requirements checklists and SimplePolicyTalk (SPT) DSL policies using OpenAI's GPT-4.
+A Python-based tool that converts natural language AWS IAM policy requirements into structured policy requirements checklists and SimplePolicyTalk (SPT) DSL policies using a LLM.

 ## Overview